Tooth Loss Statistics

 How Smoking Contributes to Tooth Loss

-The ACP notes that people who use tobacco products are more likely to suffer form gum disease than people who do not use tobacco.
+The ACP notes that people who use tobacco products are more likely to suffer from gum disease than people who do not use tobacco.
 This is bound to result in tooth loss and other health issues.

 - Current Smoker - 23.4